Virginia Tuition Assistance Grant (VTAG)

 Undergraduate School A - Received for two terms

 Transfer to Regent Undergraduate - Can receive up to six terms

 NOTE: Students denied for the Virginia Tuition Assistance Grant have the right to appeal the decision.
 Click here for information on the VTAG Appeal Process.

-More information about the TAG program is available on the State Council of Higher Education for Virginia (SCHEV) website.
+More information about the Virginia Tuition Assistance Grant program is available on the State Council of Higher Education for Virginia (SCHEV) website.
 If you are not a Virginia resident, please click here for information about financial aid programs offered within your state.